-- 1. are open to learn about specify goals and constraints, generate alternatives, consider risks and evaluate and choose the best alternative; - 2. collaborate with their instructors and student mates; - 3. during the learning process; - 4. gain knowledge and information, take use of ICT tools.
+- 1. specify goals and constraints, generate alternatives, consider risks and evaluate and choose the best alter-native; - 2. collaborate with their instructors and student mates; - 3. during the learning process; - 4. gain knowledge and information, take use of ICT tools.